vlucas/vancelucas-site/source/blog/2015-03-05-working-for-the-man.html.markdown

 working on my own projects when there was always plenty of billable work to be done.

-There are other ways to break the "time is money" mentality besides quitting and taking a "normal job", but taking a job is the fastest and most frictionless ways to do it.
+There are other ways to break this mentality besides quitting and taking a "normal job" for a while, but taking a job is the fastest and most frictionless ways to do it.
+I am still trading time for money, but the typical job arrangement means that I can relax a bit and no longer obsess over billable hours.

 ### Benefits &amp; Time Off